nerve-bio/NERVE/documentation.md

 ## Modules

 ### Intro
-To complete
+This module installs all the dependencies of the program, such as [iFeature](https://github.com/Superzchen/iFeature), [tmhmm.py](https://github.com/dansondergaard/tmhmm.py), [Biopython](https://biopython.org/), [PycURL](http://pycurl.io/), [DeepFRI](https://github.com/flatironinstitute/DeepFRI) and many others...

 ### Parameters
-To complete
+This module contains all the parameters (mandatory or not) which could be modified by the user, like the input, the verbose, or more technical ones like thresholds for models' predictions.

 ### Subcelloc
-Predicts the subcellular localization of the pathogen's proteins using CELLO predictor.
+Predicts the subcellular localization of the pathogen's proteins using [CELLO](http://cello.life.nctu.edu.tw/) predictor.

 ### Adhesin
-Predicts the probability to be an adhesin protein with ESPAAN.
+Predicts the probability to be an adhesin protein with [ESPAAN](https://github.com/nicolagulmini/spaan).

 ### Tmhelices
 Predicts the topology of your pathogen's proteins, in particular considering the number of transmembrane domains.